 Graphics Processor to Accelerate Computation: To increase the interactivity of Puppet Wrap and Wrap previews.

 OpenCL: This option is available only on new graphics cards which supports OpenCL v1.1 or higher.
-OpenCL allows you accelerate Smart Sharpen, Select Focus Area, new Blur-Gallery filters, or Image-Size by selecting Preserve Details.
+OpenCL allows you to accelerate Smart Sharpen, Select Focus Area, new Blur-Gallery filters, or Image-Size by selecting Preserve Details.

 Anti-alias Guides and Paths: Lets the GPU to soften the edges of painted paths and guides.

-Now that you are aware of the graphics card requirements for Photoshop, make the best use of the features and specifications of Photoshop and paint the best picture.
+Now that you are aware of the graphics card requirements for Photoshop, make the best use of the features and specifications of Photoshop, and paint the best picture.